CrossRef/grantID-schema/README.md

 [Oxygen-generated documentation](http://data.crossref.org/reports/help/schema_doc/grantID/index.html) is available as well.

+## Updates

+The proposed schema has been updated March 5 based on feedback given in February.
+Updates made are:
+* additions to funding type taxonomy (prize, crowdfunding)
+* addition of country attribute with ISO 3166-1 alpha 2-letter country code values on institution element within investigator affiliation section (currently optional)

 ## Grant metadata
 Each grant ID can be assigned to multiple projects.
 The metadata within each project includes basics like titles, descriptions, and investigator information (including affiliations) as well as funding information.
 Funders will supply funder information (including funder identifiers from the Crossref Funder Registry) as well as information about funding types and amounts.